JuliaLang/www.julialang.org/jsoc/gsoc/medpipe3d.md

 # MedPipe3D Projects

-MedPipe3D.jl together with MedEye3D.jl MedEval3D.jl and currently in development MedImage.jl is a set of libraries created to provide essential tools for 3D medical imaging to the Julia language ecosystem.
-Recently all of the projects migrated also to the JuliaHealth organization to improve packages visibility and promote interoperability.
+[MedPipe3D.jl](https://github.com/JuliaHealth/MedPipe3D.jl) together with [MedEye3D.jl](https://github.com/JuliaHealth/MedEye3d.jl) [MedEval3D.jl](https://github.com/JuliaHealth/MedEval3D.jl) and currently in development [MedImage.jl](https://github.com/JuliaHealth/MedImage.jl) is a set of libraries created to provide essential tools for 3D medical imaging to the Julia language ecosystem.

+MedImage is a package for the standarization of loading medical imaging data, and for its basic processing that takes into consideration its spatial metadata.
+MedEye3D is a package that supports the display of medical imaging data.
+MedEval3D has implemented some highly performant algorithms for calculating metrics needed to asses the performance of 3d segmentation models.
+MedPipe3D was created as a package that improves integration between other parts of the small ecosystem (MedEye3D, MedEval3D, and MedImage).

 ## Potential Projects